DataDog/documentation/content/en/tracing/trace_collection/otel_instrumentation/dotnet.md

 ## Requirements and limitations

-- Datadog .NET tracing library `dd-trace-dotnet` version 2.21.0 or greater
+- Datadog .NET tracing library `dd-trace-dotnet` version 2.21.0 or greater.

 The following OTel features implemented in the Datadog library as noted: